Skip to content

 10 TensorFlow Time Series Fundamentals & Milestone Project 3: BitPredict πŸ’°πŸ“ˆ Go to exercises & extra-curriculum Go to slides

-11 Preparing to Pass the TensorFlow Developer Certification Exam Go to exercises & extra-curriculum Go to slides
+11 Preparing to Pass the TensorFlow Developer Certification Exam (archive) Go to exercises & extra-curriculum Go to slides

 Course structure